NNPDF/nnpdf/validphys2/docs/guide.md

 Reports
 -------

 Reports are implemented as an action of `reportengine` (admittedly a little hacky at the moment).
 The `report` action takes a `template` argument, corresponding to the filename of a template in the [Pandoc Markdown format](http://pandoc.org/MANUAL.html#pandocs-markdown), with the actions defined with a special syntax discussed below.
-The actions will be resolve as if they where directly specified in the configuration file file, and when all of them are completed, their value will be substituted in the template (the `jinja2` library is used for the intermediate rendering).
+The actions will be resolve as if they where directly specified in the configuration file and when all of them are completed, their value will be substituted in the template (the `jinja2` library is used for the intermediate rendering).

 ### Report template specification